engineerbaz/AWS-Cloud-Knowledge/03 AWS_Services_Intro_Part_2.md

 ## Polly
 - Convert text to speech
 - Language, accent, male or female will be asked

 ## Rekognition
 - provide pictorial / video analysis for objects

 ## Tanscribe
+- automatic speech recognization (ASR)
-- speech to text conversion
+- speech to text conversion by using API

 ## Tranlate
-- Tranlate
+- Tranlate is a neural machine tranlation
+- can be used after Transcribe (converts text to speech) then translate it other Language

 ## Personlize
 - Personlize ML

 ## Forecast
 - Using previous record
+- Time series forcasting
+- useful in retail, financial planning, supply chain,

 ## Textract
 - text Recognition in documents
+- Analysis of your application

 ## DeepRacer
 - learning system for learn reinforcement
 - automomus driver less